rammadhan/-SQL-Tableau-Google-Data-Analytic-Project/README.md

 ![trip distribution](https://user-images.githubusercontent.com/90141628/132949122-74c6253b-d5a4-4eae-9dc3-57142a882936.PNG)

-From this char we know that distribution of casual rider who tend to used cylistic for going to work in every stations.
+From this chart we know that distribution of casual rider who tend to used cylistic for going to work on each stations.

 ### RECOMMENDATION
 - Cyccistic can make a marketing campaign that targeted casual rider who use cyclistic for going to work.
 Give them education about what is benefits if they want to become membership.